iamqaasim/Programing_Projects/README.md

 - Collaboration

 # Languages
 These projects are not languages specific.
-Choose a alnguage you're comfortable with and start coding.
+Choose a language you're comfortable with and start coding.

 # Notice
 If there are any other projects you would like me to code (Beginner - Intermidiate) please leavea a feedback with a title and a desciption of the project mentioned